gbif/data-blog/content/post/2023-11-01-improve-identifier-stability.md

 ## Requirements for identifier migrations

 For migrating GBIF identifiers, a list of the relationship between the old `occurrenceID`s and the new `occurrenceID`s is required.
-The file has no header in a comma delimited format, and it should contain the old occurenceIDs in the first column, followed by the new `occurrenceID`s in the second column.
+The file has no header in a comma delimited format, and it should contain the old occurrenceIDs in the first column, followed by the new `occurrenceID`s in the second column.
 For example, like this:

 ```
 old_id_00001,new_id_00001